team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generate-API-Documentation-from-Codebase.md

 <br></br>

 - `ai.openapi.file`: Specifies the file path where the generated OpenAPI specification file should be saved.
+- `ai.postman.file`: Specifies the file path where the generated Postman Collection JSON file should be saved.

 ## Example JSON of Relevant `dev-docs.json` Options